a1batross/zapret2/docs/manual.en.md

 3. Use "BypassESU" patcher.
 Google it by name.

-4. Use `UpdatePack7R2` from simplix : https://blog.simplix.info
+4. Use [UpdatePack7R2](https://blog.simplix.info).
 If you are in Russia or Belarus temporary change region in Control Panel.

 ## Windows Server